mkds — Mario Kart DS NKM & KCL Readers¶

 Notes: Settings meaning depends on

-.
-Routes link toPATH
+object_id.
+Routes link toPATH/POIT.

 PATH — Path Metadata¶